Deandre Ayton NBA Preview vs. the Warriors

-Deandre Ayton plus his Portland Trail Blazers teammates face the Golden State Warriors at 9:00 PM ET on Sunday.
+Deandre Ayton and the Portland Trail Blazers face the Golden State Warriors at 8:30 PM ET on Saturday.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.

-We're going to examine Ayton's prop bets, using stats and trends to help you make good predictions.
+In this piece we'll examine Ayton's stats and trends, helping you make good predictions on prop bets.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.